 Click Here to view and print Camden City's "Adopt A Lot" guidelines and application

 The Camden City Garden Club, Inc. has operated a Community Gardening Program since 1985 with support from the William Penn Foundation.
 Camden residents can garden on vacant, city-owned lots, upon approval from the City of Camden.
-The Club can assist with providing fencing, lime, fertilizer, seeds, and plants.
+The Club can assist with providing fencing, fertilizer, seeds, and plants.

 Plants are distributed during the Club meetings at the Camden Children’s Garden.
 Early crop plants are available in April and May, warm-season crops are available in June.
 You must be a member to obtain these supplies.

 The Camden City Garden also works with Faith-Based groups, teaching Camden residents how to grown their own vegetables and fruit so they can provide their families with healthy, nutritious produce.
 If you or your Camden congregation is interested in this program, please call the Community Garden Organizer at 856-365-8733 or email email@example.com

 Camden's Fresh Mobile Market